 1. Getting started

 We’ll take a look at your individual circumstances to see if Full and Final Settlements is a good option for you.
-Usually, Full and Final Settlements is a good option if you have a lump sum (or are able to get one), depending on the amount you have, the types of debt you have and how much you owe.
+Full and Final Settlements may be a good option if you have a lump sum (or are able to get one), though it also depends on the amount you have, the types of debt you have and how much you owe.

 2. Paying in your funds